It may take up to one week after submitting your application for your MyMountaineer portal to become available.

 No difference here.
-Although, because we don't have any history with your school, we strongly recommend you submit a résumé and personal statement to give us the most information about you.
+Although, because we don't have any history with your school, we strongly recommend you submit a résumé, essay and interest statement to give us the most information about you.

 While we will accept your application materials at any time in any order, we encourage you to submit your application first.